Witten genera of complete intersections: Consequences

 By a combination of Lemmas~\ref{sec:compl-inters-kahl}, \ref{sec:consequences-2} and Corollary~\ref{sec:consequences} we get the following corollary which is Corollary~\ref{sec:introduction-7} in the introduction.

-\begin{cor} Let \(M\) be a Fano manifold with \(b_2(M)=1\) such that there is a smooth effective action of a torus \(T\) with \(\dim T=2\) on \(M\).
-Let, moreover, \(X\subset M\) be a string complete intersection of complex dimension at least four.
+\begin{cor} Let \(M\) be a Fano manifold with \(b_2(M)=1\).
+Assume that there is a smooth effective action of a torus \(T\) with \(\dim T=2\) on \(M\) or that there is a smooth almost effective action of a simply connected compact Lie group on \(M\) with a fixed point.